 You can export specific segments (tag groups) of leads in CSV, Excel, or LinkedIn campaign-ready formats.
 Learn how here.

 If you would like to take this a step further, we have a feature to enrich Google Analytics with company information.
 Making it possible to build ad audiences for retargeting or dig deep into your analytics from a quality perspective.

-For a management level of reporting - we recommend setting up a weekly automated segment report to keep an eye on the total number of newly qualified or assigned companies visiting your website.
-It’s also a great catalyst to align sales and marketing on your weekly catch up.
+For a management level of reporting - we recommend setting up a weekly Segment Report to keep an eye on the total number of newly qualified or assigned companies visiting your website.
+It’s also a great catalyst to align sales and marketing.